Cristina Roures - Festival Management Team

 Owen Baker - Festival Management Team

-Owen has been part of the Festival management team since 2014 and has taken on various roles during that time.
-A seasoned Marketing & Communications Manager with expertise in strategic marketing, communications, and project management, predominantly within the arts and cultural sectors.
-His current focus with CFF is developing and implementing organisational strategies that enhance festival attendance and public engagement.
-Alongside his work with CFF, Owen co-founded a boutique marketing agency focused on working with small arts organisations to improve their online presentation.
-His background includes roles focused on brand management and business development in SMEs across various industries.
+Owen has been part of the Cambridge Film Festival management team since 2014 and has taken on various roles.
+His background is in marketing and communications Management, predominantly within the arts and cultural sectors.
+His primary focus with CFF is developing and implementing organisational strategies that enhance festival attendance and public engagement.
+Alongside this work with CFF, Owen co-founded a boutique marketing agency focused on working with small arts organisations to improve their online presentation.
+Before working in the arts, his roles focused on brand management and business development in SMEs.

 Savina Petkova - Programming Panel Lead

 Savina Petkova is a freelance film critic based in London with bylines in MUBI Notebook, Little White Lies, Sight and Sound and Variety, among others.
 She is also part of the editorial board of the online magazine Talking Shorts and a workshop mentor for short film criticism.
-Savina is a member of the London Critic Circle, BIFA, the European Film Academy, and FIPRESCI and is completing her PhD at King's College London.
+Savina is a member of the London Critic Circle, BIFA, the European Film Academy, and FIPRESCI and has recently completed her PhD at King's College London.

 Ramon Lamarca - Programmer & Catalan Film Specialist